-Out-File is a cmdlet provided by powershell core libraries.
+Out-File is a cmdlet provided by Powershell core libraries.
 This cmdlet provides features to write created output into a file in the file system.
-In this tutorial we will look different ways to write output into a file with out-file cmdlet.
+In this tutorial, we will look at different ways to write output into a file with

 Write Into A File